 4. Describe a time where you exceeded expectations in the workplace.

-5. Have you been in a situation throughout your career where you have supported a colleague struggling in bringing in their KPI/sales quota?
+5. Have you been in a situation during your career where you have supported a colleague struggling in bringing in their KPI/sales quota?

 8. Describe a time when you communicated something unpleasant or difficult to say to your manager.
 How did you assert yourself?